Samplergithub769/MCDONALD-S-CASE-STUDY/README.md

 Step 1: Deciding (not) to Segment

-Discussion: Whether McDonald's should implement market segmentation in its marketing strategy.
-This decision hinges on whether segmentation can better address diverse customer needs or if a more uniform approach would suffice.
+The statement is about whether McDonald's should consider market segmentation or not in their marketing strategy.

 Step 2: Specifying the Ideal Target Segment

-Criteria: McDonald’s management evaluates segments based on:
-- Homogeneity
-- Distinctiveness
-- Size
-- Alignment with company strengths
-- Identifiability
-- Reachability
-Focus: Determine which segments favor McDonald's and which do not, aiming to enhance positive perceptions or address negative ones.
+McDonald's management must decide which features make a market segment attractive based on criteria such as homogeneity, distinctiveness, size, matching strengths, identifiability, and reachability.
+They can focus on solidifying their position in existing segments or understanding and modifying perceptions of segments currently not fond of McDonald's.
+Liking and frequent consumption of McDonald's are the criteria used in this case study for target segment selection.

 Step 3: Collecting Data

-Dataset: Responses from 1453 Australian consumers were gathered on 11 perception attributes, along with age and gender data.

-Analysis Foundation: Data collection aimed at segmenting the market based on consumer perceptions.
+The data set contains responses from 1453 Australian consumers about their perceptions of McDonald’s based on 11 attributes and their age and gender.
+Additional information could have been collected to develop a more detailed market segmentation.

 Step 4: Exploring Data